Daddy Cool (2009 Malayalam film): Production

-The role of a cricketer was first offered to S. Sreesanth before it was given to Govind Padmasoorya.
+The original script of the film was written by Bipin Chandran but he presented it to Aashiq Abu who didn't gave him any credit (later credited as dialogue writer) The role of a cricketer was first offered to S. Sreesanth before it was given to Govind Padmasoorya.

 Soundtrack

 The film features a soundtrack, consisting of 6 songs, composed by Bijibal.

 Reception

 Sify rated the film 3/5 and noted that "In all fairness, Daddy Cool is meant to be a visual spectacle not to be taken with much seriousness.
 In the current form, it leaves you just cold or to a great extent, let down!".
 Paresh C. Palicha of Rediff rated the film 1.5/5 and opined that "Malayalam film Daddy Cool directed by newcomer Aashiq Abu is one more substandard film of Mammootty to hit the theatres in the recent times after Ee Pattanathil Bhootham".